simonpo/workshops/04-BotsCognitiveService.md

 ## Introduction

 This workshop will begin with creating a Node.js bot in the Azure portal.
 We will discuss the basics of a bot and how to use Azure Bot Service with LUIS (Language Understanding Intelligent Service).
 We will also learn how to visualize app analytics in Power Bi.
-For the first part of the workshop you only need to be logged into your Azure portal and luis.ai.
+For the first half of the workshop you only need to be logged into your Azure portal and luis.ai.

-The second part of this workshop will show you how to deploy a java bot into the Azure portal.

-The last part of the workshop will demo Cognitive Services APIs and walk through how to create a FAQ bot using QnA Maker.
+The second half of the workshop will demo Cognitive Services APIs and walk through how to create a FAQ bot using QnA Maker.

 This workshop will get you ready to begin developing Bots, and includes hands-on experience with the following elements: